hydricAcid/assign2a/README.md

 ### Changelog
 - add auto test case generator
 - added new test cases (50nodes.txt, 2000nodes.txt, 10000nodes.txt, negativeEdgeCost.txt and more)
-- made it so the program can search for text files in the root directory, TestCases/ and testCaseMaker/autoTestCases/
 - added support for verbose output (runtime, memory usage info) in search.py. information outputted to log.txt

 ### Reading log.txt